-How to compare broadband, TV and phone
+How to compare broadband and TV deals

-All the latest broadband, TV and phone deals are listed on our comparison page.
+All the latest broadband with TV deals are listed on our comparison page.
 Deals are listed in order of price with the cheapest first.
 We show you the broadband speed, number of TV channels, call plan, upfront cost (for installation) and monthly fee.
 You can reorder the list by clicking on any of these column headings.
 To find out more about each deal, click on the deal name.
 This brings up a window with additional information.
 Once you’ve chosen a deal, click the blue ‘see deal’ button to visit the provider and purchase your new package.

 Availability between providers differs.
 There’s a particular restriction on fibre broadband, which is still undergoing rollout across the UK.
 It’s worthwhile checking what’s available in your area by using our postcode checker at the top of the page.